YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gcloud_deployment.md

         --template=template-asia-east --size=1 --zone=asia-east1-b
     ```

-2. (YugabyteDB Managed specific) Add VMs external IP to the [IP Allow list](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-secure-clusters/add-connections/#assign-an-ip-allow-list-to-a-cluster).
+2. (YugabyteDB Managed specific) Add VMs external IPs to the [IP Allow list](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-secure-clusters/add-connections/#assign-an-ip-allow-list-to-a-cluster).

-3. Open Google Cloud Logging and wait while the VM finishes executing the `startup_script.sh` that sets up the environment and start an application instance.
+3. Open Google Cloud Logging and wait while the VM finishes executing the `startup_script.sh` that sets up the environment and starts the application.
 It can take between 5-10 minutes.

     Alternatively, check the status from the terminal:
     ```shell
-    #find an instance name
+    # List all the instances
-    gcloud compute instances list --project=geo-distributed-messenger
+    gcloud compute instances list

-    #connect to the instance
+    # Pick any instance
-    gcloud compute ssh {INSTANCE_NAME} --project=geo-distributed-messenger
+    gcloud compute ssh {INSTANCE_NAME}

     sudo journalctl -u google-startup-scripts.service -f
     ```

+    The messenger Microservice starts the last and you should see the following ouput in the log that means the app is ready for usage:
+    ```java
+    google_metadata_script_runner[2767]: startup-script: Preloaded all Profiles to local cache
+    ```

+    Just in case, disregard the following warnings, they are harmless:
+    ```java
+    google_metadata_script_runner[2767]: startup-script: 2022-11-11 17:10:56.970  WARN 4475 --- [nnection thread] com.yugabyte.Driver : yb_servers() refresh failed in first attempt itself.
+Falling back to default behaviour
+    google_metadata_script_runner[2767]: startup-script: 2022-11-11 17:10:56.970  WARN 4475 --- [nnection thread] com.yugabyte.Driver                      : Failed to apply load balance.
+Trying normal connection
+    ```

-4. Open the app by connecting to `http://{INSTANCE_EXTERNAL_IP}`.
-Use `test@gmail.com` and `password` as testing credentials.
+4. Open the app by connecting to `http://{INSTANCE_EXTERNAL_IP}` and log in with `test@gmail.com`/`password`:
     Note, you can find the external address by running this command:
     ```shell
     gcloud compute instances list
     ```

+5. Try out the app by sending a few messages and uploading a picture:

 ## Configure Global External Load Balancer

-Now that the instances are up and running, configure a global load balancer that will forward user requests to the nearest instance.
+Now that the instances are up and running, configure a global load balancer that will forward user requests to the application instance.

 ### Add Named Ports to Instance Groups